-This appendix presents a synopsis of the limits from the guidelines for limiting exposure to time-varying electric, magnetic and electromagnetic field (up to 300 GHz) [1] published by the International Commission on Non-Ionizing Radiation Protection (ICNIRP).
+This appendix presents a synopsis of the limits from the guidelines for limiting exposure to timevarying electric, magnetic and electromagnetic field (up to 300 GHz) [b-ICNRP Guide] published by the International Commission on Non-Ionizing Radiation Protection (ICNIRP).
 This appendix presents basic limits (SAR and current density) and reference levels for the fields.